The Social Security Allowance Scheme in Hong Kong provides financial aid to needy individuals and families for daily needs.

 Normal Disability Allowance

-To be eligible for this allowance, one must have been certified by the Director of Health, Chief Executive, Hospital Authority, or one of a select few registered medical practitioners of a private hospital as a person with a severe disability.
-Such a disability must also persist for a minimum duration of six months in order for the person to be eligible.
+Eligibility requires certification of severe disability by the Director of Health, Hospital Authority, or select registered medical practitioners.
+Such a disability must also persist for a minimum duration of six months for the person to be eligible.

 Higher Disability Allowance